spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ### Custom Profile for Deck

-To supply custom settings or new values that override generated settings for the Deck service, you can place them in a file called `settings-local.js`.
+To supply custom settings or new values that override generated settings for the Deck UI, you can place them in a file called `settings-local.js`.
 For example, to enable the `artifactsRewrite` feature flag, you can create the following file: